 What is IP PBX?

-As VoIP calling offers enhanced features at lesser prices, IP PBX systems have gained market share at the cost of older technology.
-An IP PBX comprises of a server and a number of SIP endpoints that are registered on it.
-These endpoints can be physical phones, laptops, softphone applications on mobile devices with SIP/VoIP apps.
+As VoIP calling offers enhanced features at lower prices, IP PBX systems have gained market share at the cost of older technology.
+An IP PBX comprises a server and several SIP endpoints that are registered on it.
+These endpoints can be physical phones, laptops, and softphone applications on mobile devices with SIP/VoIP apps.
 The server has a database of every endpoint, with locations and additional details that are used to set up connections.

 Generally speaking, internal calls are routed straight to the SIP address of the destination party.
-The call doesn’t have to pass through the IP PBX server once the initial connection establishes.
+The call doesn’t have to pass through the IP PBX server once the initial connection is established.

-This is a regular question that organizations face in considering to promote to VoIP.
-Sadly there is no obvious winner since every choice has its own pros and cons.
-The majority of experts recommend that smaller businesses must choose hosted services and larger organizations can handle on premise systems.
-However this is absolutely not a hard and fast rule.
-If a small business organization wants the control and need customizability of their own IP PBX or a big business just likes the hassle free choice of cloud VoIP, those choices can also work well.
-If an enterprise can afford the investment, on location systems are usually an improved solution as they decrease the rate per call.
-Over the long-term, it is a lot cheaper than constantly having to pay external providers for access to their services.
-It is a particularly an excellent option if the business handles huge call volumes on a regular basis.
-On the other hand it does need time, financial resources and the availability of in-house expertise (instead the ability to hire experts and administer them).
+This is a regular question that organizations face in considering promoting VoIP.
+Sadly there is no obvious winner since every choice has its pros and cons.
+The majority of experts recommend that smaller businesses must choose hosted services and larger organizations can handle on-premise systems.
+However, this is not a hard and fast rule.
+If a small business organization wants the control and needs customizability of their IP PBX or a big business just likes the hassle-free choice of cloud VoIP, those choices can also work well.
+If an enterprise can afford the investment, on-location systems are usually an improved solution as they decrease the rate per call.
+Over the long term, it is a lot cheaper than constantly having to pay external providers for access to their services.
+It is a particularly excellent option if the business handles huge call volumes regularly.
+On the other hand, it does need time, financial resources, and the availability of in-house expertise (instead the ability to hire experts and administer them).
 Therefore it is not surprising that a lot of businesses are selecting the hosted IP PBX model instead.

 To the end-user, an IP PBX system appears similar to a more conventional PBX box.
 With both these systems, a member of staff can just pick up the phone to make or get calls.
-However what goes on behind the scenes to enable the call management functions is totally different.
+However, what goes on behind the scenes to enable the call management functions is different.
 IP PBX boxes are based on modern, digital standards and are a lot like the way the Internet functions.
-They are better associated with the way companies function and workforce work in today’s economic environment.
+They are better associated with the way companies function and the workforce works in today’s economic environment.